jundalisay/superb/content/en/research/hume/essays/part-3/5-love-marriage.md

 They kept the secret so well, that they executed their design before they were suspected.
 They surprised the men in drink, or asleep; bound them all fast in chains; and having called a solemn council of the whole sex, it was debated what expedient should be used to improve the present advantage, and prevent their falling again into slavery.
 To kill all the men did not seem to the relish of any part of the assembly, despite the injuries formerly received.

 They were afterwards pleased to make a great merit of this lenity of theirs.

 They agreed to put out the eyes of the whole male sex, and thereby resign in all future time the vanity which they could draw from their beauty, in order to secure their authority.

 We must no longer pretend to dress and show, say they; but then we shall be free from slavery.

 We shall hear no more tender sighs; but in return we shall hear no more imperious commands.

 Love must for ever leave us; but he will carry subjection along with him.

 Tis regarded by some as an unlucky circumstance, since the women were resolved to maim the men, and deprive them of some of their senses, in order to render them humble and dependent, that the sense of hearing could not serve their purpose, since ’tis probable the females would rather have attacked that than the sight:

-I think it is agreed among the learned, that, in a married state, ’tis not near so great an inconvenience to lose the former sense as the latter.
+The learned agree that, in a married state, ’tis not near so great an inconvenience to lose the former sense as the latter.

 However this may be, we are told by modern anecdotes, that some of the Scythian women did secretly spare their husband’s eyes; presuming, I suppose, that they could govern them as well by means of that sense as without it.

 But so incorrigible and untractable were these men, that their wives were all obliged, in a few years, as their youth and beauty decayed, to imitate the example of their sisters; which it was no difficult matter to do in a state where the female sex had once got the superiority.
 I know not if our Scottish ladies derive any thing of this humour from their Scythian ancestors.

 But I have often been surprized to see a woman very well pleased to take a fool for her mate, that she might govern with the less control. and could not but think her sentiments, in this respect, still more barbarous than those of the Scythian women above-mentioned; as much as the eyes of the understanding are more valuable than those of the body.

 But to be just, and to lay the blame more equally, I am afraid it is the fault of our sex, if the women be so fond of rule, and that if we did not abuse our authority, they would never think it worth while to dispute it.

 Tyrants produce rebels.
 When rebels prevail, they tend to become tyrants in their turn.